Orange County Pedestrian Accident Attorney

 - A $3.4 million settlement for a client struck by a commercial vehicle while crossing a street in the crosswalk.

 Our track record of success on behalf of clients injured in roadside accidents does not guarantee future successes, of course.
 Every case is different and a large number of factors can influence whether a pedestrian struck and injured while crossing the street or walking on a roadside can recover compensation.
-While we cannot guarantee large insurance settlements or jury awards in every case, we can, however, promise that the knowledgeable lawyers at Aitken * Aitken * Cohn always will always do their utmost to represent our clients with diligence, respect, and compassion, and to fight our hardest to see justice done on their behalf.
+While we cannot guarantee large insurance settlements or jury awards in every case, we can, however, promise that the knowledgeable Orange County pedestrian accident attorneys at Aitken * Aitken * Cohn always will always do their utmost to represent our clients with diligence, respect, compassion, and to fight our hardest to see justice done on their behalf.

 What Are Pedestrian Accidents?